top of page

 Be Smart with Braking

 As you are driving, it's inevitable that you are going to have to use your brakes.
-In fact, there are going to be times you need to forcibly apply your brakes to be safe.
+In fact, there are going to be times when you need to forcibly apply your brakes to be safe.
 However, there are ways to drive so you don’t have to use your brakes as much.

 The problem with braking in terms of fuel efficiency is that every time you touch the brake you lose energy -- you have to accelerate and burn energy (fuel) to get back up to speed.
-In order to accelerate to get back up to speed, you must put your foot down on the accelerator pedal and work the engine which burns additional fuel.
+In order to accelerate and get back up to speed, you must put your foot down on the accelerator pedal and work the engine which burns additional fuel.

 Two of the best ways to reduce braking are to anticipate changes in traffic and follow at an extended distance.
 By making this a habit, you’ll leave plenty of distance between you and the vehicle in front of you.
 You won’t have to brake every time the car in front of you does.
 Also, if a vehicle pulls in front of you, there is plenty of room for that vehicle if they slow down.
 This way you won’t have to slam on your brakes to prevent rear-ending them.